Logo design is in the news on a regular basis. And the story usually isn’t pretty.

 Surgeons’ time costs a lot because you’re paying for their many years of education and professional experience.
 It’s the same thing for logo designers.

 And when you hear about an extremely expensive logo design project, you may think that any company that pays a designer tens of thousands of dollars to design a logo is just foolish.
-Or wasteful.
+Or that logo cost is downright wasteful.

 I think the problem is that we don’t see the majority of the work the designer does.